How, or why, does hypnosis work?

 Q: I don’t know what I want.
 Can hypnosis help me discover what I want?

-We are still trying to develop a method that lets you discover your life purpose.
-Unfortunately, both times we took such cases, we ended up refunding the client’s money (we were happy to do it, but it didn’t help the client).
+We have yet to develop a method that lets you discover your life purpose.
+Unfortunately, both times we took such cases, we ended up refunding the client’s money (we were happy to do it, but that outcome didn’t help the client).
 Hypnotherapy is much more effective when you know exactly what you want, and you need help attaining it.
 There are other approaches that might be more effective for discovering your life purpose.

 Q: Can hypnosis make me forget a person or event?